 The school caters for boys and girls from Kindergarten to Year 6.
-Students are drawn mainly from Epping, North Epping, Carlingford, Cheltenham, Beecroft, Eastwood and Marsfield.
+Students are traditionally drawn mainly from Epping, North Epping, Carlingford, Cheltenham, Beecroft, Eastwood and Marsfield.
+Increasingly, parents who commute to Macquarie Park for work also select OLHC for ease of access to a faith-based school.
 The school enjoys a positive profile in the local community and is proud of its reputation for excellence in teaching, learning and pastoral care.

-In 2019, approximately 110 students drawn from a range of cultural backgrounds attended the school.
+In 2020, approximately 100 students drawn from a range of cultural backgrounds attended the school.
 Seven class teachers and three specialist teachers supported the learning.